Colorado Springs Murder & Manslaughter Attorney

 Taking a life is considered the worst of all possible crimes in the state of Colorado, which prioritizes human life above all else.
 If you are facing homicide charges or charges for violent crimes of any kind, it is critical that you retain a Colorado Springs criminal defense lawyer with experience.

 Colorado law has several different classes of homicide crimes, including first-degree and second-degree murder, manslaughter, and criminally negligent homicide.
 The law determines how a particular crime is categorized by examining the evidence at hand, the facts surrounding the case, and the individuals involved in the related legal proceedings.

 First-degree murder is a Class 1 felony that is punishable by life in prison.
 Parole may not be an option.
 A crime is considered a first-degree murder if it results in the loss of life, was carried out with the intention to deprive another individual of their life, and was premeditated.

-If the death occurs during the commission of another felony crime, including crimes like arson, kidnapping, robbery, burglary, or rape, it is a felony homicide.
-Felony homicide, while it has a different name, carries the same penalties as first-degree murder.
+If the death occurs during the commission of another felony crime, including crimes like arson, kidnapping, robbery, burglary, or rape, it is a class 2 felony homicide.
+Felony homicide, while it has a different name, does not carry the same penalties as first-degree murder.

 Second-degree murder is a Class 2 felony in Colorado, which can result in a prison sentence of up to 24 years, with a minimum sentence of 8 years.
 Second-degree murder, unlike first-degree murder, doesn’t require premeditation.
 However, it must have malicious intent.